-No. EAC Condition Implementation Status Compliance Status Description measures will be identified in an individual farm mitigation plan, and construction contract if required.
-Any compensation payable for impacts that cannot be mitigated would be included in advanced payments, final settlements, or determined by the court.
-BC Hydro will continue to work with all agricultural property owners or tenure holders who have not completed agreements or individual farm mitigation plans.
+No. EAC Condition Implementation Status Compliance Status Description affected by the Project. holders.
+Development of individual farm mitigation plans is underway as part of the property acquisition process.
 EAC 30 The EAC Holder must develop, implement and adhere to the final Agricultural Mitigation and Compensation Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance The final Agriculture Mitigation and Compensation Plan is targeted for submission the end of July 2017.
-The draft Agriculture Mitigation and Compensation Plan and Framework for the plan were both developed and submitted in accordance with the condition.
+Ongoing In Compliance The final Agriculture Mitigation and Compensation Plan was submitted on July 27, 2017.
+BC Hydro submitted Rev 1 of the Agricultural Mitigation and Compensation Plan on September 25, 2017.
+The draft and final Agricultural Mitigation and Compensation Plan and Framework for the plan were both developed and submitted in accordance with the condition.
 EAC 31 In addition to and separate from the compensation funding and mitigation funding the EAC Holder must fund and develop an Agriculture Monitoring and Follow-up Program for a 10 year period which includes the five years prior to reservoir filling and the first five years of operation.
-Ongoing In Compliance The draft and final Agricultural Monitoring and Follow- up Programs were submitted to regulatory agencies and governments on October 23, 2015 and December 22, 2015, respectively.
+Completed In Compliance The draft and final Agricultural Monitoring and Follow-up Programs were submitted to regulatory agencies and governments on October 23, 2015 and December 22, 2015, respectively.
 Section 3.0 of the Agricultural Monitoring and Follow-up Program contains a concordance table which shows how each of the requirements of Condition 31 is addressed in the Program.
 A summary update is also provided below.
-EAC 31 The Agriculture Monitoring and Follow-up Program must include at least the following: • Monitoring for Project-induced changes in wildlife habitat utilization, and evaluation of associated crop or feed storage damage for, agricultural operations within 5 km of the reservoir, to assess if there is an increase in wildlife-related crop depredation due to Project-related habitat losses.
-Monitoring must include pre- and post- reservoir filling field surveys, wildlife monitoring, farm Ongoing In Compliance Historical data on the extent and severity of wildlife damage to crops and stored livestock feed from the BC Ministry of Agriculture's Wildlife Damage Compensation Program is being reviewed relevant to the Peace River Region, and specifically within 5 km of the reservoir.
+EAC 31 The Agriculture Monitoring and Follow-up Program must include at least the following: Monitoring for Project-induced changes in wildlife habitat utilization, and evaluation of associated crop or feed storage damage for, agricultural operations within 5 km of the reservoir, to assess if there is an increase in wildlife-related crop depredation due to Project-related habitat losses.
+Monitoring must include pre- and post- reservoir filling field surveys, wildlife monitoring, farm operator interviews, and analysis of relevant records related to wildlife-related crop depredation.
+Ongoing In Compliance Appendix A of the final Agriculture Monitoring and Follow-up Program describes the wildlife habitat utilization monitoring program.
+Agriculture monitoring will begin five years prior to reservoir filling in late 2018.